 12. CHANGE IN NATURE OF BUSINESS

 The Company operates in the textile Industry since a long time.
 Recently the companyhas started activities in the real estate business and has also started investmentactivities with long-term focus.
 The revenue or assets of both these activities have notyet exceeded the prescribed threshold and do not necessitate segment reporting.

 13. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS MADE UNDER SECTION 186 OF COMPANIESACT 2013

-14. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE wITH RELATED PARTIES
+14. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES

-All transactions with Related Parties are placed before the Audit Committee and also atthe Board of Directors for approval.
-Prior omnibus approval of the Audit Committee andBoard of Directors is obtained for the transactions which are of a for foreseeable andrepetitive nature.
-The transactions entered into pursuant to omnibus approval are placedbefore Audit Committee and Board of Directors on quarterly basis.
-The policy on RelatedParty Transaction (RPT) as adopted by the Board of Directors is available at the Company'swebsite at the weblink http://www.ashima.in/Policy_Related_Party_Transactions.pdf.
+All the transactions with Related Parties are placed before the Audit Committee for itsapproval and at the Board of Directors for information.
+Prior omnibus approval of theAudit Committee is obtained for the transactions which are of a foreseeable and repetitivenature.
+The transactions entered into pursuant to omnibus approval are placed before AuditCommittee and Board of Directors on quarterly basis.
+The policy on Related PartyTransaction (RPT) is available on the website of the Company and weblink of the same ishttps://ashima.in/wp-content/uploads/2022/05/Related-Party-Transactions-Effective-from-April-1-2022.pdf.